-28 3.1 Members shall ensure that administrations* cooperate in the establishment, operation and maintenance of the international network to provide a satisfactory quality of service.
+28 3.1 Member States shall encourage administrationsand ROAs to cooperate in the establishment, operation and maintenance of the international network to provide a satisfactory quality of service.

 Reasons: Proposed revisions reflect the fact that, in many countries, the network is owned by private companies and quality of service is not directly controlled by Member States.